Confirmation and refutation of very luminous galaxies in the early universe

-We observed both galaxies with {\it JWST}/NIRSpec \citep{Jakobsen2022} using its multi-object spectroscopy mode and prism disperser, whose low spectral resolution at wavelengths shorter than 2.5$\,\mu$m affords high sensitivity for detecting faint continuum emission and spectral breaks.
+We observed these galaxies with {\it JWST}/NIRSpec \citep{Jakobsen2022} using its multi-object spectroscopy mode and prism disperser, whose low spectral resolution at wavelengths shorter than 2.5$\,\mu$m affords high sensitivity for detecting faint continuum emission and spectral breaks.
 Details of the observations and data analysis, as well as results from simultaneous observations of several other candidate $z > 9$ galaxies, are summarized in the Methods section.

-The spectrum of Maisie's Galaxy (Figure \ref{fig:maisiebreak}) shows well-detected continuum emission with a sharp break, below which no significant flux is detected.
-The most likely interpretations of this feature are the Ly$\alpha$ IGM break ($\lambda_{\mathrm{rest}}$ = 1216\AA) or the Balmer break ($\lambda_{\mathrm{rest}}$ = 3646\AA); the latter is prominent in galaxies where star formation ceased more than 100~Myr before the time of observation.
-Integrating the spectra in wavelength intervals redder and bluer than the observed breaks, we measure a $3\sigma$ limit on the flux density ratio $> 2.6$, inconsistent with values expected for Balmer breaks \citep{curtis-lake2023} (see Methods).
+The spectrum of Maisie's Galaxy (Figure~\ref{fig:maisiebreak}) shows well-detected continuum emission with a sharp break, below which no significant flux is detected.
+The most likely interpretations of this feature are the Ly$\alpha$ IGM break or the Balmer break ($\lambda_{\mathrm{rest}}$ = 3646~\AA); the latter is prominent in galaxies where star formation ceased more than 100~Myr before the time of observation.
+Integrating the spectrum in wavelength intervals redder and bluer than the observed break, we measure a $3\sigma$ limit on the flux density ratio $> 2.6$, inconsistent with values expected for the Balmer break \citep{curtis-lake2023} (see Methods).
+We used several methods \citep{ArrabalHaro2023} to measure the wavelength of the spectral break (see Methods and Extended Data Table~\hyperref[table:redshifts]{1}).
+Interpreting this feature as the Ly$\alpha$ break (Figure~\ref{fig:maisiebreak}b) yields a redshift $ z = 11.44 ^{+0.09}_{-0.08}$, consistent with photometric redshift estimates.
+We also identify an emission line at 4.629$\,\mu$m as the unresolved singly-ionized \oii\ doublet ($\lambda_{\mathrm{rest}}$ = 3727,3730~\AA) at $z = 11.416$.

-We used several methods to measure the wavelength of the spectral break (see Methods and Table~2).
-Interpreting this feature as the Ly$\alpha$ break (Fig.~\ref{fig:maisiebreak}b) yields a redshift $ z = 11.44 ^{+0.09}_{-0.08}$, consistent with photometric redshift estimates.
-Performing stellar population modeling (see Methods for details) on the observed photometry of this galaxy, fixing the redshift to this spectroscopic value, we confirm earlier results \cite{Finkelstein2022a,Finkelstein2022b} that Maisie's Galaxy is a modestly massive ($\log_{10} M_*/{\rm M_{\odot}} = 8.4^{+0.3}_{-0.4}$), dust-poor (A$_V = 0.07^{+0.09}_{-0.05}$ mag) galaxy, with a high star-formation rate for its stellar mass ($\log_{10}($SFR$/M_*) = -8.0^{+0.4}_{-0.5}$ yr$^{-1}$).
+CEERS2\_588 exhibits a comparably strong Ly$\alpha$ break and \oii\ emission line at $z = 11.043$ \citep{Harikane2023b}.
+Its break amplitude is $>2.2$, again inconsistent with a Balmer break.
+Another, fainter galaxy (MSA ID 64) also has a strong $(> 1.9)$ break and no emission lines, consistent with a Ly$\alpha$ break redshift $z = 10.10^{+0.13}_{-0.26}$ (see Methods).